 The nurse in the Dr’s. office who “helps with breastfeeding.”
 These nurses are often helpful.
 They have heard just about everything and are usually very knowledgeable.
 But, unless they have IBCLC after that RN, they are not lactation consultants and not qualified to help you navigate breastfeeding difficulties.
 Even if the staff at the clinic refers to them as such.

 Your mother: She wants to help.
 She really does.
 She feels for you and wants to make everything better.
 But the information she received when you were a baby is probably not correct.
 We know more about breastfeeding now.
 Let her cook for you and rock the baby, while you take a nap.
 And if you or your baby are struggling with breastfeeding, tell her you’d like a consultation package for your new baby gift!

 Your co-workers, your neighbor, or moms in your support group.
 They all probably have some experiences to share.
 Some of their stories will be encouraging and supportive and some of them will make you want to cover your ears and say, “LA LA LA” at the top of your lungs!
 Remember when you were pregnant and everyone told you their horrific birth stories?
 Well, now that you’re breastfeeding, your breasts and your milk supply is everybody’s business.
 Stay clear unless you are feeling supported.

-If you are pregnant or breastfeeding, please ask some of the above people in your area for a referral for an excellent lactation consultant.
+If you are pregnant or breastfeeding, please ask some of the above people in your area for a referral for an excellent IBCLC.
 Even if you don’t think you need help.
-She will be glad to answer your questions, and you’ll have a familiar person to call if you do run into challenges along the way.
+They will be glad to answer your questions, and you’ll have a familiar person to call if you do run into challenges along the way.